andrewkmag/diceRollerDiscordBot/README.md

 * Classes that are unique to users ✅
   * Edittable for each user ✅
   * Different classes provide different modifiers when performing the /roll command ✅
-* Modifiers applied based on users' class profile in discord server
+* Modifiers applied based on users' class profile in discord server ✅
 * General Manipulation of members, channels and/or server
   * Adjusting roles based on success or failure of checks
   * Adjusting nicknames based on success or failure of checks
   * Kicking Members or Moving Members based on failure of certain checks
+* Command to display stats of users in the server
-  * Event Creation
+  * Potential Statistics:
+    * Current Number of ability checks performed (number of times /roll was used)
+    * Current Number of ability checks passed
+    * Current Number of ability checks failed
+    * Current Number of CRITICAL FAILURES
+    * Current Number of CRITICAL SUCCESSES

 ## Screenshots